David Rockefeller is young. Biography of David Rockefeller. Video by David Rockefeller

 “His status was higher than some corporate title.
-His influence was felt in Washington and foreign capitals, in the corridors of New York City Hall, art museums, great universities and public schools,” she wrote after his death.
+His influence was felt in Washington and foreign capitals, in the corridors of New York City Hall, art museums, great universities and public schools,” wrote after his death.

-He received an excellent education: he graduated in 1936, studied at the London School of Economics and political science, received his PhD in economics from the University of Chicago.
-He worked as a secretary for the New York mayor Fiorello LaGuardia, went through World War II (served in North Africa and France) and returned to family affairs.
+He received an excellent education: he graduated in 1936, studied at the London School of Economics and political sciences, received his PhD in economics from the University of Chicago.
+Worked as a secretary for New York mayor Fiorello La Guardia, served in World War II (served in North Africa and France) and returned to family affairs.
 From 1961 to 1981, he headed one of the largest and most influential financial corporations in the world - Chase Manhattan Bank (now called JPMorgan Chase, its assets exceed two trillion dollars).

-In his memoirs, Rockefeller gave an answer to the conspiracy theorists.
-For more than a century, "ideological extremists" have accused his family of "all-encompassing and threatening influence" on the United States, he writes.
-Someone believes that the dynasty is part of a secret group working against the interests of the United States and into the hands of some "internationalists".
-“We allegedly colluded with other forces on the planet in order to build an integrated global political and economic structure, that is, a single world.
-If we are accused of precisely this, then I admit my guilt, and I am proud of it, ”Rockefeller explained.
+In his memoirs, Rockefeller responded to conspiracy theorists.
+For more than a century, "ideological extremists" have accused his family of having a "pervasive and menacing influence" on the United States, he writes.
+Some believe that the dynasty is part of a secret group working against the interests of the United States and into the hands of certain “internationalists.”
+“We allegedly entered into a conspiracy with other forces on the planet in order to build an integrated global political and economic structure, that is, one world.
+If this is what we are accused of, then I admit my guilt, and I am proud of it,” Rockefeller explained.

-Commerce Secretary Wilbur Ross supports the withdrawal of the United States from the Trans-Pacific Partnership and advocates a revision of the NAFTA agreement, which unites all North America.
+Secretary of Commerce Wilbur Ross supports the United States' withdrawal from the Trans-Pacific Partnership and advocates renegotiating the NAFTA agreement, which brings together all North America.
 The head was completely opposed to David Rockefeller and his ideas about the development of alternative energy sources.
-The new secretary of state rose to fame in 2008 when he managed to maintain a leadership position at (the company traces its history back to Rockefeller's Standard Oil) by opposing investment in solar and wind energy.
+The new Secretary of State became famous back in 2008, when he managed to retain a leadership position in (the company traces its history to Rockefeller's Standard Oil), opposing investments in solar and wind energy.

 Nevertheless, the views of David Rockefeller will remain relevant and in demand if Donald Trump, in his economic policy, relies not only on isolation and revision of trade agreements, but also on human capital and technology.
-Without these two ingredients, “making America great again” will be much more difficult.
+Without these two components, “making America great again” will be much more difficult.

-According to grandfather
+According to grandfather's behests

 Young Rockefeller

 David Rockefeller received an excellent education.
 He graduated from the private Lincoln School and entered Harvard University.
-He graduated in 1936 with "moderate success" and studied for another year at the London School of Economics and Political Science.
+He graduated in 1936 with “moderate success” and studied for another year at the London School of Economics and Political Science.
 And in 1940 he defended his doctorate in economics at the University of Chicago.
-But the main thing that Rockefeller learned from his training for further career, is the ability to establish personal contacts.
-In the same year he began to work for public service- first as secretary to the mayor of New York, Fiorello LaGuardia, then - in the Department of Defense, Health and Welfare.
+But the main thing that Rockefeller took away from his training for future career, is the ability to establish personal contacts.
+In the same year he began working for public service— first as secretary to New York City Mayor Fiorello La Guardia, then at the Departments of Defense and Health and Human Services.

 Banker and “gray cardinal”